Media

 New Opportunities

-Within the Web 3.0 Data Space system, as more and more materials, authors and platforms are fairly rated with e-Karma, we expect a smooth transition from a vague world of uncertainty and fake news to the world with proven reputation of every trusted content provider, both individual and corporate.
+Within the Web 3.0 Data Space system, as more and more materials, authors and platforms are fairly rated with e-Reputation, we expect a smooth transition from a vague world of uncertainty and fake news to the world with proven reputation of every trusted content provider, both individual and corporate.

 In this world, authors will “just publish” their materials instead of posting on a specific platform/media.
-When published on PODs, materials will be available to public and publishers, on conditions set by authors.
+When published on PODs, materials will be available to the public and publishers, on conditions set by authors.
 These conditions may include monetization.
 Actually, Web 3.0 unlocks and enhances a number of economic empowerment opportunities and makes several business models possible:

 • Traditional “employment” scheme won’t disappear: established media can still buy content from journalists and re-publish it